pvangoor/GIFT/README.md

 GIFT was developed for use in an academic paper.
 If you use GIFT in an academic context, please cite the following publication:

 van Goor, Pieter and Mahony, Robert and Hamel, Tarek and Trumpf, Jochen.
-"A Geometric Observer Design for Visual Localisation and Mapping." *Accepted for publication in 2019 IEEE 58th Annual Conference on Decision and Control (CDC)*.
+"A Geometric Observer Design for Visual Localisation and Mapping." *To appear in 2019 IEEE 58th Annual Conference on Decision and Control (CDC)*.
 IEEE, 2019.